 It’s up to you to take your emotional health into your own hands.
 It’s up to you to educate yourself, to look within, to reflect on your emotional habits, your patterns or worry, anxiety, and stress.
 It’s up to you to make the changes in your life that you need to make in order to reduce the stress in your life.
 It’s up to you to figure out how to incorporate self care into your schedule, when there’s so much going on.
 It’s up to you to make space to figure this out.

 This is your life.
 You’re in the driver’s seat of your life (even if it doesn’t always feel like it, because you’re so used to living on autopilot…!)
 You get to choose which path you take, from now on.
 And the only way to know what you want to create in the next chapter of your life, is to look within yourself.

-"YES I KNOW, BUT It's HARD TO FIND THE TIME FOR SELF-CARE"
+"YEah I KNOW, BUT It's HARD TO FIND TIME FOR SELF-CARE"

 A common objection I hear from conscientious parents who want to improve their emotional self-care habits is this: “It’s really hard to figure out how to incorporate self-care into the day, when there’s so much going on”.